 - It represents losing part of your past or youth.
 Maybe you used to go and see the Lakers with your dad and siblings every Sunday when you were a teenager.
 Kobe not only represents basketball – he was also a part of your family traditions.

 - It’s a reality check about how short life can be.
 This one is extremely hard because we tend to think of them as immortal Gods.
 But the truth is that they are humans like you and me, and they are not immune to sickness, attacks, or the effects of gravity.
 But when someone who had the best doctors, the best pilots, the best life and all the money in the world dies, it makes us realize just how vulnerable we all are.

 So if you are experiencing this type of grief, just know:

 - You are not delusional – focus on the meaning that person brought to your life and decide how you want to honor that.

 - This loss might trigger emotions related to other losses you suffer in your life.
-If you had lost your dad, maybe the lost of Kobe hits you harder because it reminds you to your own loss.
+If you had lost your dad, maybe the loss of Kobe hits you harder because it reminds you of your own loss.

 - You have permission to take the time and space to mourn that person however you want.
-You might want to build an altar with all the merchandise you have from him/her, go to fan event and share that grief with other fans…anything that will help you.
-Or reach out to someone who will listen to you!
+You might want to build an altar with all the merchandise you have from him/her, go to a fan event and share that grief with other fans…anything that will help you.
+Or reach out to someone who will listen!

-We want to send our prayers to the Kobe’s family and the other victims of the helicopter crash.
+We want to send our prayers to Kobe’s family and all other victims of the helicopter crash.